Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 Having a way to flee into the city provided a certain level of safety which this wall denied.
-If anyone in the jungle, next to it, wanted to flee, they had to return to this last safe location we were at right now, since scaling this wall was out of the question.
+If anyone between it and the jungle wanted to flee, they had to return to this last safe location we were at right now, since scaling the wall was out of the question.
 That was probably why this marked the end of where people set foot.
-We also stopped here, and caught up to each other.
+We also stopped here, in order to catch up to each other.